ArtSabintsev/Zephyr/README.md

 #### Integrate Zephyr into your App

-Before performing each sync, Zephyr automatically checks to see if the data in NSUserDefaults or NSUbiquitousKeyValueStore is newer.
-To make sure there's no overwriting going on in a fresh installation of your app on a new device that's connected to the same iCloud account, make sure that your NSUserDefaults are registered ***BEFORE*** calling any of the Zephyr methods.
+Before performing each sync, Zephyr automatically checks to see if the data in UserDefaults or NSUbiquitousKeyValueStore is newer.
+To make sure there's no overwriting going on in a fresh installation of your app on a new device that's connected to the same iCloud account, make sure that your UserDefaults are registered ***BEFORE*** calling any of the Zephyr methods.

-**Sync all NSUserDefaults**
+**Sync all UserDefaults**
 ```Swift
 Zephyr.sync()
 ```